ase-fs25/DailyGrind/SETUP.md

 ### Access the LocalStack Web UI:

-open your browser and navigate to http://localhost:8080.
-This is the LocalStack Web Application that provides an interface to monitor and manage emulated AWS services.
+Go to the LocalStack at [Web UI](https://app.localstack.cloud/dashboard) and log in

 ## 7. Troubleshooting